A little intro to Tree Felling

 - Warning, a barber chair may cause serious injury or death.

-- Warning, a live or dead branch may fall off of the tree as it is falling and seriously injure or kill someone.
+- Warning, alive or dead branches may fall off of the tree as it is falling and seriously injure or kill someone.